 As proposed, S.B.
 723 requires the Department of Family and Protective Services (DFPS) to note and record when a potential placement of a child in foster care with a willing relative caregiver is not possible strictly for financial reasons.
 This bill requires DFPS to note any related payments to which the family or potential caregiver would be entitled and the amount of financial support that would be necessary to make the placement viable.
 The information collected and reported by DFPS will allow DFPS and the legislature to better understand whether there is a need to increase the kinship care provider subsidy, and if so, by how much.

 RULEMAKING AUTHORITY

-It is the committee's opinion that this bill does not expressly grant any additional rulemaking authority to a state officer, department, agency, or institution.
+This bill does not expressly grant any additional rulemaking authority to a state officer, institution, or agency.